Blog

 An airborne Christmas present for anti-poaching teams

 The period between and around Christmas day and New Year’s is a time of increased criminal activity, thus requiring a bigger anti-poaching effort to protect Namibia’s free-ranging black rhinos.
-Dr Conrad Brain, an experienced bush pilot and veterinarian, joined the joint anti-poaching efforts with a Cessna airplane to provide valuable aerial support.
+Dr Conrad Brain, an experienced bush pilot and veterinarian, joined the joint anti-poaching efforts with a Cessna aeroplane to provide valuable aerial support.
 He provides insight into why aerial support is necessary and what flying at low altitude in the rocky desert of north-west Namibia is like.

 Read more...